Westcoast Wills & Estates

 Mike was born and raised in North Vancouver.
 He attended Ross Road Elementary and Argyle Secondary in Lynn Valley.
 He earned a Bachelor of Arts degree from UBC prior to earning his Bachelor of Laws degree from Dalhousie Law School in Halifax in 2006.

-In his spare time, Mike plays soccer, hikes and snowshoes on the North Shore mountains and spends time with his family.
+In his spare time, Mike helps coaching soccer and baseball as well as hiking and camping on local mountains with his family.

 Jeremy was born and raised in Vancouver.
-He is fluent in both Cantonese and English.
+He is fluent in English and conversationally fluent in Cantonese.
 He graduated with both a Bachelor of Arts degree and a Diploma in Accounting from the University of British Columbia.
 He earned his Bachelor of Laws degree from the University of Sussex in England in 2015.
 After completing a Master of Laws (Common Law) at the Peter A. Allard School of Law (University of British Columbia) in 2016, he was called to the Bar in British Columbia.

 In his spare time, he enjoys travelling, cooking, watching science fiction television and spending time with family and friends.